Does Home Insurance Cover Decks and Patios?

 Prevent Further Damage

-Most policies require you to take reasonable steps after a covered loss, so cover damaged areas with a tarp or secure loose boards right away.
-Keep receipts for emergency repair materials, because those costs are often reimbursable.
+Most policies require you to take reasonable steps after a covered loss.
+Cover exposed areas with a tarp, and nail down any loose boards right away.
+Keep receipts for repair materials, because insurers often reimburse those costs.

 3. 3